Logo

 16.

-Klaus Iohannis criticized the Parliament for defending MPs by rejecting the requests of the National Anticorruption Directorate for lifting their immunity, as in the case of PSD senator Dan Sova or Prime Minister Victor Ponta.
+Klaus Iohannis criticised the Parliament for defending MPs by rejecting the requests of the National Anticorruption Directorate for lifting their immunity, as in the case of PSD senator Dan Sova or Prime Minister Victor Ponta.

 17.